 Boody Organic Eco Wear

-Did you know bamboo as a much more eco-friendly alternative to cotton?
+Did you know bamboo is a much more eco-friendly alternative to cotton?
 Bamboo fibres are super-soft, which makes them ideal for underwear or fitness wear.
-Boody Organic Eco Wear have a wide range of simple classics, including this seam-free Bamboo Cami (£13.95 in Black, White or Nude, sizes XS-L) and these Full Length Bamboo Leggings (£21.95 in Black, sizes XS-XL both gifted).
+Boody Organic Eco Wear have a wide range of simple classics, including this seam-free Bamboo Cami (£13.95 in Black, White, Marl Grey and Nude, sizes XS-L) and these supersoft Full Length Bamboo Leggings (£21.95 in Black, sizes XS-XL).

 They have underwear and socks for women and men, and a range of adorable baby clothes too.
 I got my sister to model them for me, but I have been wearing both and they are so soft and comfortable.
 As well as being perfect for exercise, these leggings are also perfect to wear under a skirt, or just for lounging.
 They make a great extra layer under normal clothes for extra cosiness too!